 Dear Xandrian,

-From your descriptions I understand that treatment with topiramate brought about an improvement, at least temporarily.
-However, you reach your tolerance limit.
-One option would be to leave topiramate at a medium dosage (e.g. 75-100 mg).
-At the same time, a tricyclic antidepressant such as amitriptyline or doxepin could be used.
-On the one hand, this could improve the effect, but on the other hand it could also prevent the development of depressive moods.
+From your description, I understand that the treatment with topiramate has brought about improvement, at least temporarily.
+However, you are reaching the limits of your tolerance.
+One option would be to maintain a moderate dose of topiramate (e.g., 75-100 mg).
+Simultaneously, a tricyclic antidepressant such as amitriptyline or doxepin could be used.
+This could, on the one hand, improve the effectiveness of the topiramate and, on the other hand, prevent the development of depressive moods.

 Kind regards